Blog

 One method to accomplish this is to communicate to your staff the significance of their contributions.
 Simply put, corporations must begin to make their people feel valued.

-Hiring competent managers is a great leap towards employee engagement.
+Hiring competent managers is a great leap toward employee engagement.

 Managers are your most important weapon for increasing employee engagement since they act as middlemen between the board members and employees.
 Employees seldom, if ever, contact top-level executives, but have everyday interactions with their immediate managers.
 The tact of the respective management determines whether employees feel safe, angry, or disregarded in an organization.